viktorferenczi/ReactNative-PanResponderExample/README.md

-# ReactNative-SwipeGestureHandler
+# ReactNative-PanResponder example
-Swipe gesture handler for my projects.
+Swipe gesture handler for my projects(left,right,up and down).
 It is not perfect, needs some correction.
 Feel free to use/edit/use it.

 Usage: